Agh42/veo-copilot/README.md

 3. Get an OpenAI API key.
 You can get a free API key from the [OpenAI website](https://beta.openai.com/signup/).

-4. Log in to verinice.veo
+4. Log in to the [verinice.veo web interface](https://veo-web.develop.verinice.com/login)

 5. If verinice.veo Copilot is running, you should see a robot button in the top right corner.
 Click on it to open the UI.